waggle-sensor/edge-plugins/plugin-training-deeplabv3/README.md

 docker logs -f ${DOCKER_IMAGE_NAME}
 ```

 After the training is completed checkpoint models and logs can be found in `${PATH_TO_CHECKPOINT}` on the host machine.
-The logs stored in `${PATH_TO_LOGS}` as tensorboard and csv file, and users can handle the data as they familiar with.